 For so long I had been ‘out of sorts’ and nobody except my parents and best friend knew the extent of my illness.
-I felt isolated because on the few occasions when I was able to make it to school I appeared happy so my friends thought that I was fine and that I wasn’t unwell anymore.
+I felt isolated because, on the few occasions when I was able to make it to school, I appeared happy, so my friends thought that I was fine and wasn’t unwell anymore.

-Although I was relieved to have been prescribed Citalopram, I was very nervous to actually take it.
-I made sure to read the leaflet that came in the box with them, but it made me feel so much worse to see all of the side effects listed.
+Although I was relieved to have been prescribed citalopram, I was very nervous to actually take it.
+I made sure to read the leaflet that came in the box with the tablets, but it made me feel so much worse to see all of the side effects listed.

-Strangely, it wasn’t the worst side effects that bothered me, but instead I was worried by ‘sickness’ so I put off taking the tablets for a few days.
+Strangely, it wasn’t the worst side effects that bothered me.
+Instead I was worried by ‘sickness’, so I put off taking the tablets for a few days.
 I eventually felt comfortable enough to take my first tablet and was surprised by how tired it made me feel.

 Starting the medication: side effects

-For the first week I was basically knocked out by the tablets and so I had to start taking them at night-time.
+For the first week, I was basically knocked out by the tablets, so I had to start taking them at nighttime.
 The only other side effect that I noticed was nausea but I was never actually sick.

-Over the next 3 months these sensations calmed and I regained control over my emotions again.
+Over the next three months, these sensations calmed and I regained control over my emotions again.
 I was able to laugh and cry at appropriate times and was feeling happy and content for most of the time.

 Questions about mental health medication?